CoinJoin Legal Concern

 - Privacy perspective from the institutional investor’s point of view

 - Resolving AML conflicts

 Using Bitcoin and other cryptocurrencies in the everyday course of businesses is becoming more and more popular.
-Digital money has a lot of advantages, from unstoppable transactions to low fees, and instant execution of international payments.
+Digital money has a lot of advantages, from unstoppable transactions to relatively low fees, and quick final settlement of international payments.
 But all come at a price: the blockchain stores sensitive information like the amount and involved addresses of a transaction, giving away too much business-related information to the public.
 However, this does not necessarily need to be the case.